 Distribute and collect early

+Do not wait until the first day of school to hand out paperwork.
+Early distribution gives families time to read everything thoroughly and ask questions.
 Using digital tools can significantly streamline this process.
-Many modern childcare management platforms allow you to send digital forms that families can sign from their phones.
-This not only saves paper but also ensures you have a secure, easily accessible digital record for every child.
+Many modern childcare management platforms let you send digital forms that families can sign directly from their phones.
+This saves paper and guarantees you have a secure, easily accessible digital record for every child.

 Streamline your enrollment process today